Saturday, August 17, 2013

 Oreos are the only cookie brands I’ve seen from the States in Cordoba.

-Philly Cheese Cream is rare.
+Philly Cheese Cream is extremely rare.
 I think I’ve only found it once at one of the local supermarkets.
-There are Argentinian brands that will do just as nicely.
+There are Argentine brands that will do just as nicely.
 Tholem is the brand I use.
 It doesn’t come in a rectangular box, but it does come in a tiny tub.
 It’s much creamier than the Philly Cheese Cream though.

 Cappuccinos are my guilty pleasure.
 Fortunately, you can buy some instant mix in Cordoba.
 Though if I’m feeling adventurous, I’ll go downtown to the local Starbucks and order myself one from there.